Ballyhaunis City

-City Market town in County Mayo, Connacht province
+Market town in County Mayo, Connacht province

 Ballyhaunis sits where rail and road meet in east Mayo, marked by a mosque, lively weekly market and diverse eateries; pilgrims and shoppers arrive for local produce, music sessions in pubs and nearby glen walks.

-Why Visit Ballyhaunis? #
+Why Visit Ballyhaunis?#

 This County Mayo town is notable for its lively multicultural community and traditional Irish rhythms.
 Find a mix of international eateries alongside turf-roasted brown bread at the town market, attend weekend céilí music sessions, and watch local Gaelic games that form part of community life.
 Its compact center and proximity to upland bogs and farmland make it a practical base for exploring the west of Ireland.

-Top Things to Do in Ballyhaunis
+Best Things to Do in Ballyhaunis#

 Late spring through summer (May-August) offers the best weather for walking and festivals with longest daylight; expect typical Atlantic variability year-round.